WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-02-history-of-the-pack-the-great-white.md

 When a ship struck these particles, it sent them flying off in opposite directions like a pool ball.
 All he had to do was trace the line back to its source.

 It was how \_sharky\_ discovered his enemy.
-Floating along in the deep of space.
-Where he presumed his ship remained undetected.
+Floating along in deep space.
+Presuming his ship remained undetected.
 Ruby-Roo of S.Q.U.I.D.
 WarFleet.

 He would discover his presumption was wrong.
 &nbsp;